-Michael Jamison President, OnTarget CPA
+PRESIDENT, ONTARGET CPA Michael Jamison, CPA, CGMA

-Greetings Clients and Friends,
+Dear Clients and Business Partners,

 Although you can't avoid taxes, you can take steps to minimize them.
-This requires proactive tax planning - estimating your tax liability, looking for ways to reduce it and taking timely action.
+This requires proactive tax planning - estimating your tax liability, looking for ways to reduce it, and taking timely action.

-To help identify strategies that might work for you in 2021, OnTarget CPA is pleased to present this tax planning guide.
-It features many "What's new!" sidebars summarizing some of the most significant tax law changes that have gone into effect this year, and it notes some other tax law changes that have been proposed.
-It also provides a refresher on the extensive changes that generally went into effect three years ago under the Tax Cuts and Jobs Act (TCJA) - and their potential impact on tax planning.
+To help identify strategies that might work for you in 2023, OnTarget CPA is pleased to present this tax planning guide.
+It explains recent tax law changes of significance, and it notes some tax law changes that have been proposed.
+It also provides a refresher on the extensive changes that generally went into effect five years ago under the Tax Cuts and Jobs Act (TCJA) - and their potential impact on tax planning.
+Finally, it shows how various strategies apply to different situations, and presents charts and case studies to illustrate some specifics of tax planning.

-Understanding the ins and outs of recent tax law changes and determining which steps to take isn't easy.
-That's why it's important to work with an advisor who understands their complexities and is well versed in the full range of actions you can take to save tax.
-OnTarget CPA can provide the advice you need based on our knowledge of tax law, including even the most recent changes.
+Understanding the ins and outs of recent tax law changes, as well as the TCJA, and determining which steps to take aren't easy.
+OnTarget CPA can provide the advice you need, based on our knowledge of tax law, including even the most recent changes, and our years of experience in helping clients like you minimize taxes.
+Our accounting team will help you develop and implement a personalized plan that will reduce your tax liability and positively impact your cash flow.